 These accounts are clear evidence that the new generation of women have overcome all sorts of notions that work against them, and proved themselves beyond doubt in all spheres of life, including in one of the most demanding and cumbersome – entrepreneurship.
 While, India has its pool of such bold and ambitious women who have made a mark for themselves, there are surely many more in the making.
 Some, that just need a nudge to spread their wings.

-Take the plunge into entrepreneurship with UpGrad’s 15-week online program, where you learn with the help of structured frameworks, insights from India’s leading entrepreneurs, real life case studies, and opportunities for networking and collaborating with like-minded entrepreneurs.
+Take the plunge into entrepreneurship with UpGrad’s entrepreneur program, where you learn with the help of structured frameworks, insights from India’s leading entrepreneurs, real life case studies, and opportunities for networking and collaborating with like-minded entrepreneurs.

 Latest posts by Vineeta Hazra (see all)